Organ Systems in Animals Online Test 9th Science Lesson 20 Questions in English

 Correct

-Explanation When kidneys lose their filtering efficiency, excessive amount of fluid and toxic waste accumulate in the body.
+When kidneys lose their filtering efficiency, excessive amount of fluid and toxic waste accumulate in the body.
 This condition is known as kidney (renal) failure.
 For this, an artificial kidney is used to filter the blood of the patient.
 The patient is said to be put on dialysis and the process of purifying blood by an artificial kidney is called haemodialysis.
-When renal failure cannot be treated by drug or dialysis, the patients are advised for kidney transplantation Incorrect
+When renal failure cannot be treated by drug or dialysis, the patients are advised for kidney transplantation

-Explanation When kidneys lose their filtering efficiency, excessive amount of fluid and toxic waste accumulate in the body.
+When kidneys lose their filtering efficiency, excessive amount of fluid and toxic waste accumulate in the body.
 This condition is known as kidney (renal) failure.
 For this, an artificial kidney is used to filter the blood of the patient.
 The patient is said to be put on dialysis and the process of purifying blood by an artificial kidney is called haemodialysis.
 When renal failure cannot be treated by drug or dialysis, the patients are advised for kidney transplantation

 -

-Question 98 of 11898.
-Question- When was the first successful kidney transplant took place?
+- When was the first successful kidney transplant took place?

 Correct

-Explanation In 1954, Joseph E. Murray and his colleagues at Peter Bent Brigham Hospital in Boston, USA performed first successful kidney transplant between Ronald and Richard Herrick who were identical twins.
+In 1954, Joseph E. Murray and his colleagues at Peter Bent Brigham Hospital in Boston, USA performed first successful kidney transplant between Ronald and Richard Herrick who were identical twins.
 The recipient Richard Herrick died after 8 years of transplantation.
-Incorrect

-Explanation In 1954, Joseph E. Murray and his colleagues at Peter Bent Brigham Hospital in Boston, USA performed first successful kidney transplant between Ronald and Richard Herrick who were identical twins.
+In 1954, Joseph E. Murray and his colleagues at Peter Bent Brigham Hospital in Boston, USA performed first successful kidney transplant between Ronald and Richard Herrick who were identical twins.
 The recipient Richard Herrick died after 8 years of transplantation.

 -